bespoyasov/refactor-like-a-superhero/manuscript-en/12-error-handling.md

 - There's no error handling as such.
 We return `null` from the functions when something goes wrong, but we _swallow_ the error reasons and don't handle them in any way.
 - Because of `null` in the results of `fetchUser` and `parseUser`, we lose the context of the error.
 So we have to _check the data for the same errors again_ at the level above.
 Duplicate checks make the code noisy.
 - The `fetchUser` function addresses _only some_ problems, and there's no explicit delegation of unexpected errors to other modules.
-It makes the code “unsafe” because the app can crash at any point.
+It makes the code “unsafe” because the app can crash anytime.
 - We _don't distinguish_ between infrastructural and domain errors.
-When analyzing bugs, we might need this information to find bugs in the app faster.
+We might need this information to find bugs in the app faster when analyzing issues and bug reports.

 Let's try to fix these problems.